hauntingvictims/DonationCollectionConsole/README.md

-Simple Donation Colletion Console App
+## Simple Donation Colletion Console App

-Using C#
+Using C# only